Table of contents

 - Water and Sun: Water after planting and water regularly thereafter.
 Plant in full sun if possible.

-- Thin: Thin out your seedling so there is at least 30cm (12in) between each seedling.
+- Thin: Thin out your seedlings so there is at least 30cm (12in) between each seedling.

 - Mulch: Mulch around your plants to deter pests and save water.